The Home Page of your intranet is the front page of your 'intranet newspaper', where staff can see the latest news and information at a glance.

 Now the work begins.
 Generally, dissatisfaction with something prompted the decision to redesign the Home Page, so that's a good starting point.
 What purpose(s) do you want your Home Page to serve?
 Where is it falling short?

 Get input from your users, perhaps in a survey, one-on-one discussions, or small focus groups.
-Often staff can provide insights which help you better understand the issues.
+Often staff can provide insights that help you better understand the issues.

 Assess the Home Page with your team or with users.
 Ask specific questions such as: